its paid sponsors, whose products you need!

 however.
 Regardless of the sheath accessories used, the retention

-systems in the sheaths are powerful magnets
+systems in the sheaths are powerful magnets.

 Guard your computer equipment and magnetic media

+accordingly!
 It wouldn’t do to come home from a hard day at

 work, slip off your tactical vest, and dump your keys and Nealy sheath on top